Mac OS X Programming

-Programmers.
-This course will be a good fit for you if...
+Teams of five or more programmers.
+This course will be a good fit for your team if your developers:

-- You're new to Mac app development, or you've started building a Mac app and need help putting all the pieces together
+- Are new to Mac app development, or they've started building a Mac app and need help putting all the pieces together

-- You're looking to round out your iOS development skills with a deeper understanding of Objective-C and Cocoa
+- Are looking to round out their iOS development skills with a deeper understanding of Objective-C and Cocoa

-- You have a programming background in an object-oriented language such as Java, C#, Ruby, or Python.
+- Have a programming background in an object-oriented language such as Java, C#, Ruby, or Python.
 No prior experience with Objective-C or Cocoa is assumed.
 However, this course is not a good fit for folks who are new to programming in general.